Back to the Pilot: Production and development

-Series creator and executive producer Seth MacFarlane first announced the episode at the 2011 San Diego Comic-Con International in San Diego, California on July 23, 2011.
+Series creator and executive producer Seth MacFarlane first announced the episode at the 2011 San Diego Comic-Con in San Diego, California on July 23, 2011.
 MacFarlane notes in the DVD featurette that the episode was inspired by the Star Trek: Deep Space Nine episode "Trials and Tribble-ations".
 It was directed by series regular Dominic Bianchi, in his second episode of the season.
 Bianchi also previously served as director for the series's landmark 150th episode "Brian & Stewie".
 The episode was written by series showrunner and executive producer Mark Hentemann, who joined the show as a writer in its third season.
 Series regulars Peter Shin and James Purdum served as supervising directors, with Andrew Goldberg and Alex Carter serving as executive story editors, and Spencer Porter, Anthony Blasucci, Mike Desilets, and Deepak Sethi serving as staff writers for the episode.
 Composer Ron Jones, who has worked on the series since its inception, returned to compose the music for "Back to the Pilot".
 The episode was originally intended to be the seventh installation in the series's hallmark Road to... episodes, but it was changed before airing.
 The episode featured several examples of the old animation style that was used in the show's pilot episode, with the Griffin family all appearing in the lesser quality animation style in the past universe that Stewie and Brian travel to.

 In addition to the regular cast, voice actor Chris Cox, actor Ralph Garman, and actress Christine Lakin guest starred in the episode.
 Archival recordings of actress Lacey Chabert, and voice actors Phil LaMarr and Fred Tatasciore from "Death Has a Shadow" were used, although they still received credit.
 Recurring guest voice actors Patrick Warburton and writer John Viener made minor appearances throughout the episode.
 Chabert's role in the episode was that of Meg Griffin in the pilot episode.
 Chabert had previously voiced Meg, before eventually being replaced by actress Mila Kunis, who had a role on the television series That '70s Show during Family Guy's first season.
 Chabert left the series after completing the first production of episodes in order to focus on her schoolwork, as well as her participation in the television series Party of Five, with Kunis taking over the role after the first season.